Some Decry Glitz of Thompson Blastoff – Yahoo! News

 The writer’s ashes were fired from atop a 15-story tower modeled after Thompson’s logo: a clenched fist, holding a peyote button, rising from the hilt of a dagger.
 It was built between his home and a tree-covered canyon wall.

 The guests gathered in a pavilion next to the platform.
-Inside were blow up sex dolls and a mask of Thompson’s arch enemy, late President.
+Inside were blow up sex dolls and a mask of Thompson’s arch enemy, late President Richard Nixon.
 With drums beating in the background, trays of champagne circulated before Thompson’s remains flew.

 Thompson shot himself in his kitchen Feb.
 20, apparently despondent over his declining health.